-As the world celebrates women all over the world, we would like to remind you that the best way to celebrate a woman is by giving her equal opportunities and access to basic amenities like health, education, financial services, etc. And for us at iTakeActions, we will continue to provide all our Action Citizens the tools and opportunities to help women in Nigeria, and Africa to achieve their full potentials.
+As the world celebrates women, we would like to remind you that the best way to celebrate a woman is by giving her equal opportunities and access to basic amenities like health, education, financial services, etc. And for us at iTakeActions, we will continue to provide all our Action Citizens with the tools and opportunities to help women in Nigeria, and Africa to achieve their full potentials.

 Education remains the most assured way of helping women achieve their full potentials.
 This was given a human touching story by Fatoumata Tambajang, the Vice President of Gambia when she said “I was married at 16, a child bride.
 But I stand before you today as a testament to education” during the Global Partnership for Education financing conference earlier this year in Dakar, Senegal.

 As an Active Citizen, would you sign this petition to tell President Macron of France to use his visit to Nigeria in July to remind the Nigerian Government on the importance of providing quality education to the girl child?

 We hope these quotes inspire you to take this action: